TanviNarkhedeNU/RiskAdvisorsProjecct/README.md

 In models.py several attributes from the csv files and their datatype have been defined takind id as primary key and equity_id as Foreign_key.

+Inside the main project directory frontend directory is created and within the directory npm has been initialized and new react project has been created.